 Current Opinion in Infectious Diseases was launched in 1988.
 It is part of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of infectious diseases is divided into 11 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
-Here we are pleased to introduce the Journal's Editors and Section Editors for this issue.
+Here we are pleased to introduce the Editors for the journal and the Section Editors for this issue.

 Dr Patterson currently is a Professor of Medicine in Infectious Diseases and Chief, Division of Infectious Diseases at the University of Texas Health Science Center in San Antonio, Texas.
 He is also an Attending Physician at the South Texas Veterans Healthcare System, Audie Murphy Division, San Antonio and Director of the San Antonio Center for Medical Mycology.